rats-endorsements-distribution/linaro-connect-25/workshop-report.md

 The discussion also covers aggregating endorsements from multiple sources and flexible trust models.
 Caching of endorsements is debated, with Greg highlighting challenges around revocation and freshness when caching signed artifacts from external sources.

-### Coserve's Role in Endorsement Validation
+### CoSERV's Role in Endorsement Validation
 The discussion focuses on the role and responsibilities of the CoSERV component in handling endorsements and their validation.
 Greg raises concerns about whether CoSERV should provide all data required to validate endorsements, including up-to-date OCSP responses for certificate chains.
 Thomas clarifies that CoSERV is intended to carry deep audit information from throughout the supply chain, but the current design does not yet specify how this will be done.
 The group debates the challenges of managing timeliness and revocation of endorsements, particularly in cases like NVIDIA's approach of tying signing authority to integrity measurements.
 They consider the implications of changing OCSP validity periods and how to handle these changes in the CoSERV context.
-The conversation concludes with a suggestion to separate concerns between distribution and potential re-signing roles for CoSERV, acknowledging that if coserve takes on additional roles, it could become a trusted third party making derived decisions.
+The conversation concludes with a suggestion to separate concerns between distribution and potential re-signing roles for CoSERV, acknowledging that if CoSERV takes on additional roles, it could become a trusted third party making derived decisions.

 ### CoSERV Protocol and Veraison Implementation
 Thomas discusses the CoSERV (Endorsement Distribution) protocol, which includes queries and result sets.